 Talk about your social anxiety due to eczema and how you can avoid feeling wrong about your body image.
 Many people in your position and others have climbed out of that negative space.

-Any visible skin condition and looks abnormal makes us feel quite self-conscious in front of other people.
+Any visible skin condition that looks abnormal makes us feel quite self-conscious in front of other people.
 We tend to cover up but not in the right kinds of clothes.
 Avoid denim if you can, and stick to soft and loose clothing until your irritation is under control.